Lagare24/Lagare24/README.md

 - 🔭 I’m currently working on web-based and mobile-based systems
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on .Net and React Native projects
-- 🤔 I’m looking for help with deploying a .Net Web API project to cloud hosting for free
 - 💬 Ask me about C#, ASP.Net Core MVC/Web API, and mobile app development with Expo
 - 📫 How to reach me: lordleolagare@gmail.com on Gmail, https://www.facebook.com/koby.bryant.79827/ on Facebook, +63 965 891 6049 on WhatsApp
 - 😄 Pronouns: He/Him